-10 Amazing Things About Spiders Anything
+10 Amazing Facts About Spiders

-Most everyone hates and fears spiders on sight, but they are actually some of the most impressive, well-equipped animals on earth.
-They are the highest order of predator, built for killing and built for survival.
-Their amazing adaptive bodies make them some of the most successful carnivores on the planet.
-Over the past 400 Million years, they've managed to cover every continent and every environment.
+Mostly everyone hates and fears spiders on sight, but they are actually some of the most impressive, well-equipped animals on earth.
+They are the highest order of predator, built for killing and survival.
+Their adaptive bodies make them some of the most successful carnivores on the planet.
+Over the past 400 million years, they've managed to cover every continent and every environment.
 There are 40,000 known species and probably many more we've never even seen.
-It is estimated that there are up to 1 million spiders per acre of land on earth, and in the tropics, that number is thought to be closer to 3 million.
-That's a lot of spiders.
-Below are some of the more interesting facts about spiders.
-If you enjoyed this list make sure to check out my ant facts and most intelligent animals lists.
+This list includes all the cool facts about spiders that you could ever hope to learn.

 Insect Control